EntySec/RomBuster/README.md

 ## Features

 * Exploits vulnerabilities in most popular routers such as `D-Link`, `Zyxel`, `TP-Link` and `Huawei`.
-* Optimized to exploit multiple routers at one time from list with threading enabled.
+* Optimized to exploit multiple routers at one time.
 * Simple CLI and API usage.

 ## Installation